bcgov/architect-for-bcgov/docs/ModernizationPlaybook/Business Applications/CRM/CRM-OtherOptions.md

 ### SuiteCRM
 <br />
 SuiteCRM<sup> *3* </sup> is a free and open source CRM application written in PHP.
 SuiteCRM can be downloaded for free and installed on any physical server or on cloud.
-SuiteCRM also offers a hosted CRM option called Suite:OnDemand which however comes with a price.
+SuiteCRM also offers a hosted CRM option called Suite:OnDemand as a subscription model.

 ##### Pros <sup> *4* </sup>